 For example, the number of hours a truck driver may be on the road in a day and the hours that a truck driver must be off the road between shifts are regulated by the government.
 Truck drivers must keep daily logs of their activities, including the number of hours they drive and number of hours they rest, and must properly inspect and maintain their vehicles.
 These federal rules not only help make sure semi-trucks are in good operating condition, but also help prevent semi-truck driver fatigue and, as a result, help maintain the overall health of the truck driver, which is important to keep drivers and other motorists on the roadways safe.

 Reckless driving and speeding

 For example, it can be very difficult for semi-trucks to brake suddenly — they must begin the braking process from a distance much further than a passenger vehicle.
 This must be taken into account when roads are not otherwise clear (i.e., when there is snow, ice or even when it has been raining).
 Given the limitations of these large trucks, it may be prudent for others on the road to give extra space or otherwise adjust their driving behaviors to accommodate them.

-Failure to maintain vehicle, resulting in tire failure, brake failure, and other serious problems
+Failure to maintain truck, resulting in tire failure, brake failure and other serious problems

 Drivers of large trucks are required to conduct inspections of their vehicles before embarking on their journeys.
-Maintenance records are also required to be kept by motor carrier/employer for a certain period of time provided for by regulation.
-Failing to keep these large trucks in proper working order is not only illegal, but may result in an accident causing substantial property damage, serious personal injury, or even loss of life.
+Maintenance records are also required to be kept by the motor carrier/employer for a certain period of time provided.
+Failing to keep semi-trucks in proper working order is not only illegal, but may also result in an accident causing substantial property damage, serious personal injury or even death.

 Driver fatigue and sleepiness